Saleha-m14/Unique-Beauty/README.md

   5. Select "Github" as deployment method.
   6. Search for your repository name and click connect.
   7. Make sure that "main" branch is selected and click on "Enable Automatic Deploys" then, click on "Deploy Branch".
+  8. Ensure DEBUG = False when making the final deployment
-  8. When your project is deployed you can open it simply by clicking "View".
+  9. When your project is deployed you can open it simply by clicking "View".

 ## Languages